AlignGPT-VL/AlignGPT/README.md

 - [Evaluation](#evaluation)
 - [Performance](#performance)

-## Install
+## install

-### Docker
+### docker

+We recommend to use docker to prepare the environment.

 1. Clone this repository and navigate to AlignGPT folder

 ```bash
 git clone https://github.com/AlignGPT-VL/AlignGPT.git
 cd AlignGPT
 ```

-2. Build the docker image with:
+2. Build the docker image

 ```bash
 cd deploy
 docker build -t aligngpt:1.0 .
 ```

+If your machine cannot connect to github to download the flash attention pip wheel, you can download it manually on https://github.com/Dao-AILab/flash-attention/releases/download/v2.5.5/flash_attn-2.5.5+cu118torch2.1cxx11abiFALSE-cp310-cp310-linux_x86_64.whl and put it to `deploy/flash_attn-2.5.5+cu118torch2.1cxx11abiFALSE-cp310-cp310-linux_x86_64.whl`.

-3. To start the container, run the following command in the project root directory:
+3. To start the container, run the following command in the project root directory

 ```bash
 docker run --gpus all --ipc=host --network=host --rm -it -v .:/workspace aligngpt:1.0
 ```

 More `-v` options can be added to mount the data and output directories.

 ### Conda

 1. Clone this repository and navigate to AlignGPT folder

 ```bash
 git clone https://github.com/AlignGPT-VL/AlignGPT.git
 cd AlignGPT
 ```

 2. Install Package

 ```Shell
 conda create -n aligngpt python=3.10 -y
 conda activate aligngpt